 How to Make Marshmallow Fluff Without Corn Syrup

 I did a little research online and found out that Marshmallow Fluff is made from powdered egg whites, corn syrup, and fake vanilla (vanillin).
 These are just cheap versions of real foods.

 I gave it a go and it was surprisingly easy.
 What results is exactly like the Marshmallow Fluff you find in the store.
+But with real food instead of the GMO corn syrup, powdered egg whites and fake vanilla.

+How to Make Marshmallow Fluff Without Corn Syrup